-In Figure 5, the activation-values calculated by these models are plotted against the human data for consistent (r = -.58) and inconsistent trials (r = -.63).
-As shown by the graphs and the low correlations between human and model data, the models have an overall bad fit.
-Although relevant explanations are activated highest in the models as well as in the human data, the increasing activation of these explanations during the course of the trials is not fit by the models.
-In inconsistent trials, the model-activation even decreases with an increasing number of observed symptoms.
-Furthermore, contrary to human data, rejected explanations in the model are activated less than irrelevant explanations.
+In Figure 3.5, the inverted activation values calculated by Simulation 1 are plotted against the human data for coherent (r = -.58) and incoherent trials (r = -.63).
+The model has an overall bad fit.
+Although compatible explanations are activated highest in the model as well as in the human data, the model does not show an increasing activation over the course of the trials as it is found in the human data.
+In incoherent trials, the models' activation even decreases with an increasing number of observed symptoms.
+Furthermore, contrary to the human data, rejected explanations in the model are activated less than incompatible explanations.
 Such a pattern of activation should only be expected if incoming information is not integrated properly.